microsoft/nodejstools/Nodejs/Docs/User/Npm.md

 	![npm Log](Images/npm-log.png)

+This is handy for debugging your own npm-related issues (and helping us debug ours.)

 ### Happy package-managing!
 Comments, compliments, complaints?
 We'd love to hear your feedback - please file an [issue](https://nodejstools.codeplex.com/workitem/list/basic), comment below, or post on the [forums](https://nodejstools.codeplex.com/discussions).